 Cesarean birth is birth.

-Most c-section stories are not as scary and painful as Heather’s yet her story is a true example of why we need to stop shaming c-section moms!
+Most c-sections are not as scary and painful as Heather’s yet her story is a true example of why we need to stop shaming c-section parents!

 This is Heather’s heartbreaking story that might not be appropriate for someone who is pregnant to read.